Interesting for logistics companies, e-commerce and consumers

 Mainly CEP services (courier, express and parcel) deal with the fulfillment of the last mile.
 In order for the last mile to actually occur, in addition to the middle mile, the first mile also plays an important role in the rapid shipping of items and products.

-The geographical and strategic location of a company in relation to its target group and customers is also a decisive success factor in competition and market shares.
-If goods are not picked up on time by CEP services in the first mile, “same day delivery” concepts and similar ones are already on the brink before they have even started.
+The geographical and strategic location of a company on its target group and customers is also a crucial success factor in competition and market shares.
+If KEP services are not picked up early in the First Mile, “Same Day Delivery” concepts and similar are already on the brink before they started.

 📦 Last Mile Logistics solutions for logistics managers and warehouse managers